 As our skilled attorneys can explain, many parties could be held liable for a biking crash in Norristown.
 For example, a driver who runs a stoplight would be at fault for hitting a bicyclist crossing the street legally in a crosswalk.
 A government body could be liable for failing to fix a pothole a bicyclist ended up hitting.
 A bike manufacturer could be at fault for selling a defective product that broke while the rider was using it.

 It is important to note that an injured bicyclist can also be found partially at fault for their own injuries.
 For instance, if a biker was hit while crossing on red, they will also be considered negligent.

 Under 42 Pennsylvania Consolidated Statutes §7102, civil courts can reduce the total value of your damage award based on your percentage of total fault for your own injuries.
 If you are primarily to blame for your biking accident, you may be barred from getting any money.
 Support from a Norristown bicycle crash lawyer at our firm is essential to fighting against accusations of partial fault.

 Speak with a Norristown Bicycle Accident Attorney Today

 Even if you wear a helmet and act responsibly while riding your bike, you might still be at risk of serious injury if a driver is careless.
 Fortunately, you have the right to work with legal counsel and pursue payment for every injury and loss you suffer in an accident, including future losses that haven’t happened yet.

 A Norristown bicycle accident lawyer at our firm can explain your rights and legal options during a free consultation.
-Call Ostroff Injury Law today to get started on your case.
+Call Ostroff Godshall Injury and Accident Lawyers today to get started on your case.